kwahoo2/freecad-xr-workbench/README.md

 See also: [FreeCAD Wiki: Installing more workbenches](https://wiki.freecad.org/Installing_more_workbenches)

-A new `XR` workbench will appear.
+A new `Virtual Reality` workbench will appear.

 ## Movement in the 3D space

-The XR workbench can use two motion controllers to introduce artificial movement on top of the room-scale (real world) movement.
-There are two modes (select one in Edit->Preferences->XRWorkbench):
+The Virtual Reality workbench can use two motion controllers to introduce artificial movement on top of the room-scale (real world) movement.
+There are two modes (select one in Edit->Preferences->Virtual Reality):

 ### Arch-like movement:
 * analog stick/trackpad of the primary (default left) controller moves viewer up/down and left/right,